-The Febreze logo embodies the brand’s lightness and confidence despite the simplicity and restraint in its design throughout each period of its transformation.
+The Febreze logo embodies the brand’s lightness and confidence, despite the simplicity and restraint of its design throughout its transformation.
 Maintained in a unified color scheme, it exudes the “freshness” of the company’s odor-eliminating products.
-Notably, the name “Febreze” contains three identical vowels, which, in the logo’s visualization, became a unique feature that made the brand name even more recognizable and memorable.
+Notably, the name “Febreze” contains three identical vowels, which, in the logo’s visualization, became a unique feature, making the brand name even more recognizable and memorable.

-The discovery of a chemical that could capture and neutralize scents by accident by Procter & Gamble (P&G) chemist Fabrice Kélerhals in 1994 marked the beginning of the history of Febreze.
+The accidental discovery of a chemical that could capture and neutralize scents by Procter & Gamble (P&G) chemist Fabrice Kélerhals in 1994 marked the beginning of Febreze’s history.
 This was discovered while working on a project to eliminate cigarette stink on clothes.
 Kélerhals discovered that cyclodextrin, a corn starch derivative, was an efficient way to collect odor molecules.

-P&G started working on a product based on this discovery when they realized its potential.
-Researchers and marketers collaborated to develop a consumer-friendly, safe for use at home, and efficient recipe.
+P&G began developing a product based on this discovery when they realized its potential.
+Researchers and marketers collaborated to develop a consumer-friendly, safe-to-use-at-home, and efficient recipe.

 Following two years of extensive research and development, P&G released Febreze onto the American market in 1996.
 The product was first introduced as a fabric spray to eliminate offensive smells from carpets, furniture, and clothes.
-The terms “fabric” and “breeze,” which represent the main function of the product, were combined to create the name “Febreze.”
+The terms “fabric” and “breeze,” which represent the product’s main function, were combined to create the name “Febreze.”

-A significant marketing campaign was launched along with the first release to emphasize the product’s special capacity to remove smells rather than just cover them up.
+A significant marketing campaign was launched alongside the first release to emphasize the product’s unique ability to remove odors rather than just cover them up.
 Even though the product was innovative, the first sales fell short of projections.

 P&G studied the product’s lack of anticipated success in 1998.
-It was shown that individuals grow acclimated to the smells in their houses and frequently fail to detect them.
-As a result, the marketing approach was altered to place Febreze as the last stage in cleaning and add a new aroma.
+It has been shown that individuals become acclimated to the smells in their homes and often fail to detect them.
+As a result, the marketing approach was altered to position Febreze as the final stage of cleaning and to add a new aroma.

 A new, milder-smelling version was released in 1999.
-This modification allowed customers to remove smells from their houses and add a pleasing scent, greatly boosting the product’s appeal.
+This modification allowed customers to remove odors from their homes and add a pleasant scent, greatly boosting the product’s appeal.

 The product line saw significant growth in the 2000s.
 The fabric-freshening product Febreze Fabric Refresher was first released in 2000.
 P&G introduced its first air-refreshing product, Febreze Air Effects, in 2004.

-With Car Vent Clips, the brand debuted in the automobile air freshener industry in 2006.
-Through this growth, the brand was able to reach a wider audience and transcend beyond domestic use.
+In 2006, Car Vent Clips debuted in the automobile air freshener industry.
+Through this growth, the brand reached a wider audience and expanded beyond domestic use.

-Additional inventions and product line extensions marked the decade of the 2010s.
+Additional inventions and product line extensions marked the 2010s.
 The long-lasting Set & Refresh solution, introduced in 2011, provides continual air freshening.
 A product brand called Sleep Serenity was launched in 2012 for use in bedrooms.

 The company debuted a new product line in 2020 under the “Febreze One.”
-This creative series was created in response to the increased customer desire for more natural and environmentally friendly products.
+This creative series was developed in response to growing customer demand for more natural and environmentally friendly products.
 Aerosols, synthetic perfumes, or artificial colorings were absent from “Febreze ONE.”
 Instead, light, pleasant smells were created using natural essential oils in the goods in this series.
 Introducing “Febreze ONE” marked a turning point in the strategy to increase its market share in the environmentally conscious sector.

 In 2021, “Febreze Car Air Freshener with Gain Original Scent” was added to the collection of automobile air fresheners.
 In this joint venture between two P&G brands, the well-known Gain laundry detergent aroma was merged with odor-eliminating technology.
 The new item was created for drivers who wanted their automobiles to smell like clean laundry.

 “Febreze Fade Defy PLUG,” a new line of electric air fresheners, was introduced in 2022.
-New technology was used to develop this product, which provides a consistent aroma strength for the duration of the device.
-Fade Defy PLUG tackled the widespread problem of many electric air fresheners’ slow loss of aroma.
+New technology was used to develop this product, which provides a consistent aroma strength throughout the device.
+Fade Defy PLUG tackled the widespread problem of slow aroma loss in many electric air fresheners.

 The “Febreze Connect” smartphone app was introduced in the same year, bolstering its online presence.
-This software lets users schedule and change the level of the scent on their PLUG devices using a smartphone.
+This software lets users schedule and adjust the scent level on their PLUG devices using a smartphone.
 The app also made ordering replacement cartridges simple and offered tailored advice on using the products.

 Meaning and History